N.A.C Property Clearance

 D.I.Y House Clearance

 Mark Parry Business Owner

-There are many rules and regulations regarding the sale or donation of household items, below I have given details of these regulations, please understand these regulation are designed for the safety of the general public and are governed by law, second hand furniture dealers, charities and auction house's can be prosecuted if they do not comply with these regulations.
+There are many rules and regulations regarding the sale or donation of household items, below I have given details of these regulations, please understand these regulations are designed for the safety of the general public and are governed by law, second-hand furniture dealers, charities, and the auction house's can be prosecuted if they do not comply with these regulations.

-Although these regulations cover businesses that sell second hand items it is very rare that they are enforced when selling through buy and sell or auction websites, so it is your choice weather to abide by them, it just boils down to whether you are comfortable selling these items even though there might be a risk to someone's health.
+Although these regulations cover businesses that sell second-hand items it is very rare that they are enforced when selling through buy and sell or auction websites, so it is your choice whether to abide by them, it just boils down to whether you are comfortable selling these items even though there might be a risk to someone's health.